 - Initial funding for MethaneSAT is being provided by The Audacious Project, an initiative established by the organizers of the TED conference for “collaborative philanthropy for bold ideas.”
 The initiative has raised more than $250 million to date, and MethaneSAT is one of five projects it announced April 11 it was backing.
 It did not disclose how much funding it was providing for the satellite.

-Boulder -based BCT (Blue Canyon Technologies) will design the MethanSAT spacecraft, using BCT’s newest X-SAT line of spacecraft, specifically the X-SAT Saturn-Class, which it says can carry payloads up to 200 kg.
-The X-SAT Saturn-Class’s compact profile is intended to maximize the volume, mass and power available for the metha17)ne measuring instrument.
+Boulder -based BCT (Blue Canyon Technologies) will design the MethaneSAT spacecraft, using BCT’s newest X-SAT line of spacecraft, specifically the X-SAT Saturn-Class, which it says can carry payloads up to 200 kg.
+The X-SAT Saturn-Class’s compact profile is intended to maximize the volume, mass and power available for the methane measuring instrument.
 BCT says it is currently building more than 60 spacecraft for government, commercial and academic missions.
+18)

-Propulsion: ENPULSION of Wiener Neustadt, Austria, , the market leader in small satellite propulsion, announced that it will provide the propulsion technology for Blue Canyon Technologies’ Microsat in support of the MethaneSAT mission.
+Propulsion: ENPULSION of Wiener Neustadt, Austria, the market leader in small satellite propulsion, announced that it will provide the propulsion technology for Blue Canyon Technologies’ microsat in support of the MethaneSAT mission.
 Blue Canyon Technologies is a small satellite manufacturer and mission services provider.
-18)
+19)